 Like NetSuite OpenAir, NetSuite SRP is cloud-based Project Management Software.
 The main distinctions between OpenAir and NetSuite SRP are the following.

-NetSuite Service Resource Planning (SRP) offering consist of the following three modules:
+NetSuite Service Resource Planning (SRP) product consist of the following modules:

 - Project Management*

 *This advanced module has more features/functionality than the basic offering that comes with the suite.

 All three modules may be independently subscribed to, however when combined together they are collectively referred to as NetSuite SRP.

 NetSuite SRP is 100% native NetSuite built on the NetSuite SuiteCloud platform.
 Whereas, NetSuite OpenAir was part of an acquisition therefore it does have a completely different look and feel compare to NetSuite SRP.

 Further OpenAir does require a connector to integrate with NetSuite.

 NetSuite OpenAir is designed for larger professional services organizations in mind and can connect with any ERP system, whereas NetSuite SRP is geared towards companies with less robust professional service automation needs and desires to run the entire business off a single platform.

 It really boils down to "best of breed" vs a "suite" IT strategy.
 Both can be a great option in the right environment.